radicalrendell/zoom_remote/README.md

 zoom_remote
 ===========
-Some files to Let a Raspberry Pi emulate a Zoom Remote control.
+Some files to Let a Raspberry Pi emulate a Zoom Remote control (over a serial connnection).

-(also an experiment to try out git)
+I tested this with a Zoom H4n.
+It may or may not work with newer/older models.
+YMMV. :)

+Enjoy!